Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations and end-users.

+## [1.27.0] - 2024-11-13

+The big but hidden new feature this time is a new database table to hold user preferences, in a namespaced fashion.
+Different apps can have different sets of preferences with the same names but different values.

+There is as of yet nothing that uses the preferences.
+The machinery needs to be in place for the new frontend.

+See the docs and remember to migrate.

 ## [1.26.1] - 2024-11-08

 Bugfix release, logout via the React SPA frontend should now work again.